Rlk81/CS3398-cardassians-S2019/README.md

   * I did follow through with my previous ambitions from the last sprint as i added lines to help predict where blocks would land inside of game.cpp and helped implenement a basic facade pattern.
   * For the next sprint I would like the ability to change the color of blocks during the game.
 * Brian
-  * For this sprint I created the ability to reset the game both in game by pressing "r" and from the pause menu which I added a button for.
+  * For this sprint I created the ability to reset the game both in game by pressing "r" (in main) and from the pause menu (in pause menu class) which I added a button for.
   * I added a difficulty class that currently changes the speed at which the blocks drop based on the difficulty selectd from the options menu.
+It currently is only able to be set before the game starts.
   * For the next sprint, I would like to make improvements to the difficulty settings like allowing the difficulty to be changed during a game and have the difficulty level effect the likelyhood of specific blocks being generated.
 * Fred
   *
 * Isaac